 Addiction treatment can help you to stop using and start your recovery, but the real challenge of staying sober begins once you return to your daily routine.
 While relapse is a pretty common part of the addiction cycle, you can avoid it by recognising and sidestepping physical and emotional triggers.

 Are you currently in recovery?
-Then you probably know all too well that leaving the safe setting of a treatment center and transitioning back home may well mean living with temptation.
+Then you probably know all too well that leaving the safe setting of a treatment centre and transitioning back home may well mean living with temptation.
 Once out of treatment, your life suddenly seems full of triggers that may cause you to stumble.
 However, there are many ways to recognise and avoid those “red flags” before they can get hold of you.

-Is Relapse Always a Part of the Journey to Recovery?
+Is relapse always a part of the journey to recovery?

-Lastly, don’t be disheartened if you have the feeling that you struggle more than others to stay on the path to sobriety.
-Many popular treatment programs and mutual-aid groups such as Alcoholics Anonymous (AA) support the belief that you are in recovery “for life”.
+Don’t be disheartened if you have the feeling that you struggle more than others to stay on the path to sobriety.
+Many popular treatment programmes and mutual-aid groups such as Alcoholics Anonymous (AA) support the belief that you are in recovery “for life”.
 A shocking idea?
 It may come as a surprise, but this notion often helps rather than discourages people from achieving long-term recovery.
 It causes them to be more careful and aware of possible triggers and to commit to changing their former harmful behavioural and thought patterns.
 However, adapting to a new sober lifestyle takes time and involves whole living environments, and relapse may, but doesn’t have to occur along the way.
 Because every relapse is very risky and can lead to returning to active addiction, it is best to avoid them altogether.

 Preparing a Relapse Prevention Plan

 An essential part of a structured treatment plan should be dedicated to the planning of continuing- or aftercare.
 Your treatment counsellors will help you develop a solid post-discharge strategy to manage your daily life, which involves identifying the triggers that have contributed to and led you to addiction.
 A trigger can be anything that may cause you to use drugs following a period of sobriety.
 Such a relapse prevention plan is key to obtaining coping skills and navigating obstacles that threaten to sabotage your sobriety.
+A comprehensive plan should include the following:

-• Whenever possible, it recruits the help of a supportive family member or friend who will prepare and accompany you through the transition.
+- Whenever possible, it recruits the help of a supportive family member or friend who will prepare and accompany you through the transition.
 They can, for example, ensure that triggers have been removed from the home.

-• A list of possible triggers.
+- A list of possible triggers.

-• A schedule for regular counselling sessions at your treatment centre’s alumni program or mutual-aid group meetings such as AA or similar 12-step-support groups.
+- A schedule for regular counselling sessions at your treatment centre’s alumni program or mutual-aid group meetings such as AA or similar 12-step-support groups.

-• Steps to change unhealthy habits include committing to a healthy diet, a fitness routine, and a regular sleep schedule.
+- Steps to change unhealthy habits include committing to a healthy diet, a fitness routine, and a regular sleep schedule.

-Internal and External Triggers
+Internal and external Triggers

 Internal triggers are positive or negative thoughts or emotions that make you crave drugs.
 Do you feel belittled or criticised?
 Using again could numb the anger and shame that you are experiencing.
 Or are you and your friends celebrating your birthday?
-You may feel confident and think you deserve this one glass of Champagne.
+You may feel confident and think you deserve this one glass of champagne.

 External triggers are environmental events and situations that provoke your need to use drugs.
 They can be manifold and range from certain activities, social situations, locations, objects, people, and even a word uttered in a harmless context.
 Unlike internal triggers, external triggers can be purposefully avoided.
 Read on to learn how you can control them.

-The most common relapse triggers are …
+The most common relapse triggers

-… H.A.L.T.
+H.A.L.T.

 > H-unger: Whether as a physical or emotional need, hunger tells us that our body calls for nourishment to thrive and function well.
 Carry healthy snacks around with you, and be mindful about preparing and eating regular meals to avoid feeling hungry.